-The first results of the climateprediction.net experiment have just been published on the January 27 in the scientific journal Nature.
-Located in more than 150 countries, 95 000 computers connected to each other have enabled the development of 60 000 climate models, all coordinated by Oxford University.
+The first results of the climateprediction.net experiment have just been published on January 27 in the scientific journal Nature.
+Located in over 150 countries, 95 interconnected computers have enabled the development of 000 climate models, all coordinated by the University of Oxford.

-The models used predict a rise in the average temperature of the Earth from 2 ° C to 11.5 ° C. The high estimate so far accepted has been doubled, with the range of IPCC models ranging from 2 ° C to 5.8 ° C. An increase of 3.4 ° C on the 2050 horizon is considered the most likely.
-The highest temperatures (between 8 and 11.5 ° C) have only a probability of 4.6% to be realized, but this is the first time that a General Circulation Model predicts such an increase.
+The models used predict an increase in the average temperature of the Earth from 2 ° C to 11.5 ° C. The high estimate so far accepted has therefore been doubled, with the range of IPCC models only going from 2 ° C to 5.8 ° C. An increase of 3.4 ° C by 2050 is considered the most likely.
+The highest temperatures (between 8 and 11.5 ° C) only have a 4.6% probability of being achieved, but this is the first time that a General Circulation Model has predicted such a rise.